Available 24h

 This is one of the most important iconographic repertoires for avid travelers during the Grand Tour.

 Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items, which have a specific character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that have a specific character and soul.
 It’s a nod to history, the creation, and design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 There are many styles characterizing antique furniture, but a few key ones can be distinguished.
-Eclectic furniture is from the 19th century, marked by the prevailing Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-At the end of the century, these styles transition into pseudo styles of Classicism, Renaissance, and Baroque.
+Eclectic furniture refers to the 19th century, marked by the prevalent Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
 Everything originated from Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.

-Neoclassical furniture is in the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese “barocco” – meaning irregularly developed pearl.
-These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese “barocco”—meaning irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the bygone era.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the past era.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
 Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
-These were quite distinctive products, but they also opened new possibilities, such as the construction of cupboards or broadly defined chest furniture.
-They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.
+These were quite distinctive products but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.

-Lion’s paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for a luxurious antique that suits your interior.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French creators, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that each country perceived furniture production differently, so each style had its unique character.
+This is especially important when searching for a luxurious antique suitable for your interior.

 Attributes / Details